adion81/mern-datchi-hackathon/README.md

 ```
 The game is Dojodatchi
 It's like a Tamagatchi
-It need to be feed to survive
+You need to feed it to survive
 Gotta work so you can feed it

 Cuz you know that it'd be tragic